Sketchnotes: the ultimate guide to visual note taking

 Why you should make sketchnotes

-Using text and visuals to take notes help you remember more information.
+Using text and visuals to take notes helps you remember up to 4x more information.
 Plus you will be more engage in the topic and you can express your creativity too.
 They also leave you with a beautiful graphic you’ll want to share not a long text document.

 If you want a full list of reasons for why you should give them a try, check out this article and video.